-If an application for insurance indicates that an operator new to Massachusetts was licensed outside of Massachusetts within the last six years or such operator is being added to an existing policy, the operator's Policy Experience Period will begin as of the effective date of that policy until the company receives an authorized inquiry response from the Merit Rating Board indicating the operator's credit or surcharge points.
+If an application for insurance indicates that an operator new to Massachusetts was licensed outside of Massachusetts within the last six years or such operator is being added to an existing policy, the operator's policy experience period will begin as of the effective date of that policy until the insurer receives confirmation of the operator's merit rating information.

-If an operator's Motor Vehicle Report (MVR) is electronically available, the company will be responsible for obtaining it from the state or country where the operator was licensed.
-Driving history on MVRs obtained from more than one state or country must be combined by the company and considered as one report.
+If an operator's Motor Vehicle Report (MVR) is electronically available, the insurer will be responsible for obtaining it from the state or country where the operator was licensed.
+Driving history on MVRs obtained from more than one state or country must be combined by the insurer and considered as one report.
 An acceptable MVR must have three years or more driving history, unless the operator has been licensed less than three years.
-If there are no motor vehicle violations or at-fault accidents shown on the MVR, the company must submit a policy inquiry to the Merit Rating Board in compliance with its Administrative Procedures.
+If there are no motor vehicle violations or at-fault accidents shown on the MVR, the insurer must submit a policy inquiry to the Merit Rating Board in compliance with its Administrative Procedures.
 An operator's MVR with motor vehicle violations or at-fault accidents must be submitted to the Merit Rating Board.
-The Merit Rating Board will determine the operator's credit or surcharge points.
+The Merit Rating Board will determine the operator's merit rating information.

-If an MVR is not electronically available, the operator's Policy Experience Period will begin as of the effective date of the policy until the company receives an authorized inquiry response from the Merit Rating Board with the operator's actual credit or surcharge points.
-The operator may obtain an official driving record or a record from a previous insurer and submit it to the company.
-If the driving record is not in English, a translation certified as true and correct by the translator must be obtained by the operator and attached to the driving record submitted to the company.
+If an operator's MVR is not electronically available, the policy experience period for the operator will begin as of the effective date of the policy until the insurer receives confirmation of the operator's actual merit rating information.
+The operator may obtain an official driving record or a record from a previous insurer and submit it to the new insurer.
+If the driving record is not in English, a translation certified as true and correct by the translator must be obtained by the operator and attached to the driving record submitted to the insurer.
 An acceptable driving record must have three or more years driving history, unless the operator has been licensed less than three years.
-If there are no motor vehicle violations or at-fault accidents shown on the operator's record, the company must submit a policy inquiry to the Merit Rating Board in compliance with its Administrative Procedures.
+If there are no motor vehicle violations or at-fault accidents shown on the operator's record, the insurer must submit a policy inquiry to the Merit Rating Board in compliance with its Administrative Procedures.
 An operator's record with motor vehicle violations or at-fault accidents must be submitted to the Merit Rating Board.
-The Merit Rating Board will determine the operator's credit or surcharge points.
+The Merit Rating Board will determine the operator's merit rating information.

-Classification of Surcharge Points
+Classification of Points By Driving Infraction

-Surcharge points are assigned as follows:
+Points are assigned as follows: